 Herpes is an extremely common canine virus, and most social dogs who meet and greet other dogs will get infected.
 The mother dog who was exposed/infected a long time ago will have antibodies and her puppies should be protected regardless of her contact with other dogs.
 Herpes, however, is by no means the only infectious agent puppies must contend with so the recommendation for isolation stands even if herpes is not the virus in question.
 We do not want infectious agents attacking the litter before or after birth, regardless.

 So should you test the mother during pregnancy?
 It may not be necessary if you are going to isolate the mother and litter anyway.

 Should you test her at breeding?
 Probably not because her infection status could change by the time she gets to the final three weeks of pregnancy.

 Should you test the male?
 If he is being used a stud dog with any regularity, he has most likely been exposed already.

-The test that is used to determine whether a dog is naive or has prior exposure is a blood test for herpes antibodies.
+The test that is used to determine whether a dog is naive (never exposed or infected) or has prior exposure is a blood test for herpes antibodies.
 The idea is that if there are antibodies, the virus was there at some point to generate them.
 The ability of an infected dog to maintain antibodies against canine herpes is variable.
-Some infected dogs show no antibodies after a couple of months have passed since infection and others have antibody levels persisting for years.
+Some infected dogs show no antibodies after a couple of months have passed since infection, and others have antibody levels persisting for years.
 This makes meaningful screening a challenge; it is safest to simply stick to the isolation of the mother dog and litter.